 Our Research

-Urban Biometeorology for Enhanced Citizen Well-being
+Urban Microclimates and Biometeorology for Enhanced Citizen Well-being

 This research focuses on integrating biometeorological principles into urban planning to improve public health and comfort.
 By analyzing the interactions between urban environments and atmospheric conditions, strategies can be developed to mitigate adverse weather impacts on residents.